11:11 (Chris Brown album): South African controversy

 Brown's South African concerts also sparked controversies as Women for Change, a South African feminist nonprofit, started a petition to block Brown's performances, due to his 2009 domestic violence scandal.
 The organization presented the petition, which received over 50,000 signatures, to the country's Departments of Home Affairs and of Sports, Arts and Culture, asking that Brown be denied a visa.
 Brown has addressed the protest by writing, “Can't wait to come,” followed by a heart emoji, under one of the organization's Instagram posts.
 Mamokgethi Phakeng, a former vice-chancellor of the University of Cape Town, publicly expressed her support for the event by announcing her intention to attend the show: “I respect the organization and its mission, but I think it is unfortunate that they chose to target people's legal choices rather than focus on promoting awareness in a way that builds rather than divides.”
-Following the concerts, the MMC for South African Economic Development, Nomoya Mnisi, has praised the events for generating a significant economic boost for Johannesburg by driving tourism, creating jobs, and stimulating local businesses, contributing an estimated R900 million to Gauteng’s visitor economy: “We are proud to have hosted an event of this magnitude, which not only showcases Johannesburg as a global hub for arts and culture but also highlights our capacity to facilitate large-scale events that stimulate economic activity.
+Following the concerts, the MMC for South African Economic Development, Nomoya Mnisi, praised the events for generating a significant economic boost for Johannesburg by driving tourism, creating jobs, and stimulating local businesses, contributing an estimated R900 million to Gauteng’s visitor economy: “We are proud to have hosted an event of this magnitude, which not only showcases Johannesburg as a global hub for arts and culture but also highlights our capacity to facilitate large-scale events that stimulate economic activity.
 The success of the Chris Brown concerts is a testament to the resilience and vibrancy of our local economy”.